Skip to main content

 The arms race reality

 The organisations winning on security in 2026 are those who've deployed AI defensively before attackers can scale AI offensively against them.
 The gap between AI-equipped security teams and those relying on rule-based systems is widening.
-This isn't a future concern — it's the current operational reality.
+This isn't a future concern — it's the current operational reality, and it's one of the sharpest edges of the broader ethical issues with AI.
 The $1.76M average savings from AI security tools is a compelling ROI argument even before factoring in reputational damage from breaches.

 FAQ